Mairon31/Mairon31/README.md

 ## 👋 · Hello World

-This is my temporary page while I develop one in HTML and CSS.
+This is a page about me, from github.
 ----

 ### 📩 · Contact